lamaranelson/youtube-tool/README.md

 Contributions are welcome.
 Please open an issue first to discuss what you would like to change or add.
 You can always fork the repo and raise a PR on a separate branch.

-## License

-This project is licensed under the ISC License - see the `LICENSE` file for details.

 ## Author

 lamaranelson